wvus-ibu/wvus-forms/README.md

 # VALIDESSA - Defender of Data (WVUS Form Validation Library)
-Custom Donate Widget for placement on WVUS sites.
-This custom Wordpress Plugin allows a user to configure a custom donation widget, and place it on a page.

 ![Validessa Logo](/validessa.png)
+Validessa is a form validation library for WVUS React Apps.
+Its primary feature is making validating forms easy with a flexible and extendable validation layer.
+Form fields just work, and can even be modified with custom masks, validators, and more.

-## How to use in React Project
+## How to use in a React Project

 ### Installation via NPM
-Validessa can also installed via NPM.
-If you want to include it as a dependency for your JS project, follow these steps:
+Validessa can be installed via NPM.
+To include it as a dependency for your React project, follow these steps:
 1. Add `wvus-forms` to your package.json file:
 ```
   "dependencies": {